porumamilla/customer/README.md

 2) CustomerDAO
    - This is the DAO implementation class that creates, updates & deletes the customer details.
 And this uses the spring JDBCTemplate out of box utitlity to interact with MySQL database.

-## Containerizing the application with docker (Local machine or Google cloud shell)
+## Containerizing the application with docker (Note: This is only for Local machine)

-To containerize the application please follow the steps
+To containerize the application please follow the steps.
+(Note: Please make sure the first 3 steps of section 'Connecting to Cloud MySQL from Spring Boot' are followed)

+1) Clone this repository in your lcoal machine
-1) A file with the name Dockerfile is created under project root directory
+2) A file with the name Dockerfile is created under project root directory
-2) dockerfile-maven-plugin is added to pom.xml (Please refer the file created under project root directory)
+3) dockerfile-maven-plugin is added to pom.xml (Please refer the file created under project root directory)
-3) Run maven command "mvn install dockerfile:build" to create the image in the local machine
+4) Run maven command "mvn install dockerfile:build" to create the image in the local machine
-4) Run the following command on the local command/terminal.
+5) Run the following command on the local command/terminal.
 Please pay attention to the way we are passing environment variables(i.e., CLOUD_SQL_DEV_DB_PASSWORD, GOOGLE_APPLICATION_CREDENTIALS) to the docker container.
 And the option SPRING_PROFILES_ACTIVE is used to tell the application what environment profile it needs to look for.
    - docker run -p 8080:8080 -e "SPRING_PROFILES_ACTIVE=dev" -e CLOUD_SQL_DEV_DB_PASSWORD='welcome1'
    -v /Users/Raghu/gcp/:/var/gcp -e GOOGLE_APPLICATION_CREDENTIALS='/var/gcp/SpringMLProject-12a525884889.json'
    -t springml/customer
-5) Once the application runs successfully please access the URL http://localhost:8080/customer/all
+6) Once the application runs successfully please access the URL http://localhost:8080/customer/all

 ## Deploying the application on Google Kubernetes Engine (GKE)

-To deploy the application on GKE please follow the steps
+To deploy the application on GKE please follow the steps (Note: Please make sure the first 3 steps of section 'Connecting to Cloud MySQL from Spring Boot' are followed)

-1)
+### Creating & Running docker image

+1) Clone this repository in Google cloud shell
+2) Run the maven command
+   - mvn -DskipTests package
+3) Run the maven command
+   - mvn -DskipTests com.google.cloud.tools:jib-maven-plugin:build -Dimage=gcr.io/$GOOGLE_CLOUD_PROJECT/customer:v1'
+4) Run the docker container and see it is working
+   - docker run -ti --rm -p 8080:8080 gcr.io/$GOOGLE_CLOUD_PROJECT/customer:v1
+5) open the localhost window in cloud shell